NikkisStickies/EcommerceWebsite/Business Analysis.md

 # Other preliminary life-cycle concepts

 ## Preliminary acquisition concept
-The system solution will be aquired by first aquiring the right technical infraustructure such as a database to hold shipping and customer information for the website.
+The system solution will be aquired by first obtaining the right technical infraustructure such as a database to hold shipping and customer information for the website.
 There will be a website administrator making sure the website is maintained.

 ## Preliminary deployment concept
+The system solution will be validated by the success of users testing the system and exporing all potential ordering options on the website from a customer's perspective and by the corresponding employee interactions to fulfill orders and update customer information.
+The system solution will be delivered by the technical infrastructure and employees that support the website.
+And the system solution will be introduced into operations by website deployment and continued maitainence by employees.

 ## Preliminary support concept
+The desired support infrastructure and manpower considerations will be staff to maintain website functionality and company databases and employees to fulfill order requests.
+The operating support will fall to the website admininistrator and manager.
+The engineering support will fall to the website and database system and their administrator to deal with organizational challenges as orders are received.
+The maintenance support will also fall to the website and database administrator.
+The supply support will be provided by employees in charge of sticker creation and material acquisition.
+And the training support will be given by senior employees to potential future employees.

 ## Preliminary retirement concept
+The system will be removed from operation and retired by removing the website from the web, deleting database of shipping and customer information, closing sticker manufacturing operations, disposing of any leftover sticker production materials at appropriate waste facilities, and firing of employees.

 # Project Constraints
+The constraits of performing the project within cost and schedule are aquiring sticker materials at market or reduced market costs, producing and shipping stickers below a certain threshold of cost of product to ensure profit gain, producing and maintaining orders within given timeframes, maintaining company employees' salaries within company budget, and maintaining an emergency budget to ensure any errors, such as delayed delivery or downed website, are covered in the budget.

 # Appendix

 ## Acronyms and abbreviations
+BRS: Business Requirements Specification is a business solution in terms of customer needs to capture client expectations and provide a starting point for the software development teams.
+DTC: Direct-to-consumer is a retail business model which sells products directly to customers.
+E-commerce: Electronic commerce is online business transactions and interactions that sell information, services and goods through telecommunication networks.
+SQL: Structured Query Language is an international language standard for database manipulation.